Alcohol vs. cannabis vs. tobacco: Doctors answer which is worst for you

 “I would certainly rank alcohol No. 1,” Most said in a recent interview with WGN Radio.
 “I’m going to say that alcohol in moderation is OK, but too much alcohol is going to have impact on many illnesses.”

 “Tobacco I would argue is the worse substance of the three, given it has no conceivable benefit even in light amounts, and considerable risks.
-Tobacco has been linked to increases in heart disease, cancers, and premature mortality, among others,” Glickman expalined.
-“Alcohol on the other hand, could have benefits at light or moderate amounts, but then risks with large amounts.”
+Tobacco has been linked to increases in heart disease, cancers, and premature mortality, among others,” Glickman explained.
+“Alcohol, on the other hand, could have benefits at light or moderate amounts, but then risks with large amounts.”

 He said red wine in particular contains antioxidants, and pointed to studies showing up to one glass per day can reduce inflammation in blood vessels.